Can you dig it?

 See our “current programs & events” page for more information!

-ASK ABOUT SCHEDULING A YOGA ADVENTURE OR GUIDED NATURE WALK FOR YOUR CHILD’S NEXT BIRTHDAY PARTY!
+ASK ABOUT SCHEDULING A YOGA ADVENTURE OR GUIDED NATURE WALK FOR YOUR CHILD’S NEXT BIRTHDAY!

 Help with integrating holistic education into established curriculum and baseline curriculum writing for pre-k through grade six